Florida homeowner guide · June 2026

 What you can do

 1. Price to the comps, not to what you paid.
-This is the most common mistake I see in deals that stall.
-Sellers anchor to their 2022 purchase price and list 15% above current comps.
-The property sits 90 days, takes two price cuts, and sells below where it would have moved if priced right on day one.
-Pull sold comps from the last 60 days.
-Not 90.
-Not 120.
-Price at or below the median and your home will still move in 30-45 days in most metros.
+This is one of the most common mistakes I see in deals that stall.
+Sellers anchor to their 2022 purchase price and list above current comps.
+The property sits, takes price cuts, and often sells below where it could have moved if priced correctly on day one.
+Pull the most recent sold comps you can find, then adjust for condition, concessions, insurance friction, and builder competition.

 2. Offer your own concessions.
 You can't match a builder's rate buydown dollar-for-dollar, but closing cost credits ($5,000-$15,000), a home warranty, or a repair allowance all work.
 Buyers respond better to concessions than to a straight price reduction, even when the math is identical, because concessions reduce their cash-to-close while a price drop just changes the number on paper.
 Structure them so they show in the MLS.